jonathanguven/play-trend/README.md

 By leveraging Spotify's robust OAuth authentication, Playtrend offers a seamless and secure experience, allowing you to tap into your musical insights in just a few clicks.

+Built with Sveltekit for fast, dynamic user experience.

 ## Local Setup

 To setup this project on your own machine, clone this repository and navigate into the working directory: